01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 • +Everything in Path A

-• +Brand, domain, digital assets
+• +Brand, domain, social channels, and digital assets

-• +Kickstarter campaign assets & analytics
+• +Kickstarter campaign assets and analytics, subject to transferability review

 • +Accumulated founder context